 The Higher Education program faculty are part of the Centre for the Study of Canadian and International Higher Education (CIHE), which has four main objectives: 1) support and promote research on the study of Canadian and international higher education; 2) disseminate research findings through Centre publications, conferences, symposia, and seminars; 3) contribute to and support informed public debate on Canadian and international higher education; and 4) create a research community of engaged scholars, graduate students, and others interested in the study of higher education.

-Designed to assist students to develop an understanding of and an identity with the field of adult education.
+This course is designed to assist students to develop an understanding of and an identity with the field of adult education.
 Major philosophical, historical, and conceptual bases are examined; also contemporary agencies and programs, issues, and trends in the practice of adult education.
-It is required that all Master's students include either LHA1100H (previously AEC1100H) or LHA1102H (previously AEC1102H) in their program of study.S.
-Mojab, J. Sumner, J. Magnusson
+It is required that all Master's students include either LHA1100H or LHA1102H in their program of study.S.
+Mojab, J. Sumner, J. Magnusson, L. McCready